awglyde/Active-Contour-Model-Of-Saturn/README.md

 # ASTRON-1263
 ASTRON 1263 - Final Project - Fast Image and Automatic Analysis of Saturn

+Uses active contour modeling to obtain the outline of Saturn against a dark background.
+Takes an image that represents a 'good' image of Saturn and computes a 'good' contour.
+Compares the active contour model of the 'good' image with all other images and determines how similar each image is to the 'good' contour.

 ## File Description

 #### src/quality_analysis.py